danielharrell/open-eyes-lect-2017-18/Open.md

 outside every other part, is still *in* space, just as we occupy any part of it not merely *at* that place, but *in* it, and move not merely *across* space, but *through* it.

+And while this account runs contrary to appearances, perhaps it can then explain the appearances.
+For example, why does the world appear outside us?
+Or more exactly, what do we mean by *the world* when we say it appears outside us?
+For we might have said as much of a friend, for example, who we see walking towards us.
+But the friend would appear in front of us; and vanish, so to speak, if she proved a stranger who only resembled our friend.
+The world, by contrast, seems to surround us, and survives any mistake about what it is.
+Indeed, the world may be most apparent to us when we wonder what it is.
+Where the friend appears outside us, then, as an object, the world appears outside us as something more like a horizon.
+Or we might say that the friend is revealed through her appearance, while the world is encompassed by its appearance.

+But what explains this difference?
+What makes the world's appearance outside us different from the friend's?
+A first answer might be that we are *in* the world, and therefore always surrounded by it.
+But this leaves the word "world" for what surrounds us unexplained.
+For we use the word, we might say, to surround in speech what surrounds us in fact.
+So how are we able to do this?
+Or when we say the world appears outside us, we are able to put what surrounds us in front of us, as if it were an object.
+So how are we able to do this?
+And we can do this, evidently, even if, or especially if, we wonder whether the world as it is, is anything like the world as it seems.
+But if the world is nothing like it seems, then how does it seem to be anything at all?
+How does a world beyond appearance become one, even to call it "a world beyond appearance"?
+And where do we find the source of its appearance outside us, even granting a reality outside us?

+But what would it mean to look inside us for an answer, that makes this appearance explicable?
+On this account, it would mean recognizing a relation we have to the world that is given rather than gained.
+Or to put this now another way: it would mean that the world's appearance to us, no matter how far the world could be contained in appearance, no matter how far from this its reality, if this containment came from within the appearance, like a circumference produced by a compass.
+Or put still another way: we can call what appears outside us *the world*, if the world in this sense is encompassed by the appearance rather than revealed through it, and thus forms a horizon rather than an object.
+Or to try a final formulation, in more conventional philosophical
+language: the world can appear outside us, if the outside is not just a mode of extension, or medium of motion, but a form of sensibility.